 During the 1916-1917 winter season, it was the home of Charles Barnard Prince and his wife, Halldis (Möller) Prince.
 He was assistant treasurer of the American Tube Works, manufacturers of brass tubing.
 They also maintained a home in Sherborn, By the 1917-1918 winter season, they had moved to 256 Beacon.

 R. P. R. Neilson was an artist, best known for his portraits.
 He and his wife usually lived on Long Island in New York.
 He had graduated from the US Naval Academy in 1905 but resigned from the Navy in 1908 to pursue a career in art.
 He was in Boston prior to being reinstated as a lieutenant in the Navy in February of 1918.
-He subsequently served as aide to Admiral William Sowden Sims, who was in command of all naval forces operating in Europe (Admiral Sims and his wife, Anne (Hitchcock) Sims, lived at 194 Beacon in 1929).
+He subsequently served as aide to Admiral William Sowden Sims, who was in command of all US Navy forces operating in Europe (Admiral Sims and his wife, Anne (Hitchcock) Sims, lived at 104 Marlborough in 1931).

 During the 1918-1919 winter season, 229 Marlborough was the home of Hendricks Hallett Whitman and his wife, Adelaide Chatfield (Taylor) Whitman.
 They also maintained a home in Beverly.
 He was a textile manufacturer and wholesale dry goods merchant in his father’s firm, and was serving as a lieutenant in the US Army.
 By the 1919-1920 season, they had moved to 338 Beacon.